-- The directors and nominees, as a group beneficially own, directly or indirectly, 5,672,438 Common Shares of the Company representing approximately 2.0% of the total issued and outstanding Common Shares of the Company. - (3) Current Member of the Audit Committee of the Company. - (4) Current Member of the Compensation, Nominating and Corporate Governance Committee of the Company. - (5) Current Member of the Project Steering Committee of the Company. - Michael Haworth is a Managing Member of Greenstone Capital LLP and a Director of Greenstone Management Ltd., the General Partner to Greenstone Resources.
-Greenstone Resources, through its affiliates Greenstone, Greenstone No. 1, Greenstone No. 2 and Greenstone II, is the beneficial owner of 116,028,937 Common Shares representing approximately 41.86% of the issued and outstanding Common Shares. - Mr. Haworth is a nominee of Greenstone Resources which has a contractual right to appoint up to two director nominees to the Board of Directors.
+- (4) Current Member of the Nominating and Corporate Governance Committee of the Company. - (5) Current Member of the Compensation Committee of the Company. - (6) Current Member of the Project Steering Committee of the Company. - Michael Haworth is a Managing Member of Greenstone Capital LLP and a Director of Greenstone Management Ltd., the General Partner to Greenstone Resources.
+Greenstone Resources, through its affiliates Greenstone, Greenstone No. 1, Greenstone No. 2 and Greenstone II, is the beneficial owner of 143,208,937 Common Shares representing approximately 45.40% of the issued and outstanding Common Shares. - Mr. Haworth is a nominee of Greenstone Resources which has a contractual right to appoint up to two director nominees to the Board of Directors.
 While Greenstone holds Common Shares which exceed 10% of the Common Shares outstanding, it has the right to appoint one director nominee (currently Mr. Haworth).
 While Greenstone holds Common Shares which exceed 15% of the Common Shares outstanding, it has the right to appoint a second director nominee, provided that such director nominee is independent of both the Company and Greenstone.
 Greenstone has not presently provided a second director nominee. - The information as to country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually.